 Patient Population

-The inclusion criteria for patient enrollment in the present study were if the patient (a) had the availability of previously acquired computed tomography (CT)/magnetic resonance imaging (MRI) report and/or biopsy confirming the presence of HNSCC, (b) had superficial neck metastatic lymph nodes ≥ 1cm3 (c) had been treated with induction chemotherapy.
+The inclusion criteria for patient enrollment in the present study were if the patient (a) had the availability of previously acquired computed tomography (CT)/magnetic resonance imaging (MRI) report and/or biopsy confirming the presence of HNSCC, (b) had superficial neck metastatic lymph nodes ≥ 1cm3 (c) had not been treated with induction chemotherapy.
 Patients were excluded from the study if they (a) had received any previous chemotherapy or radiation therapy, (b) had any prior history of cancer other than HNSCC.
 All patients received one cycle of platinum-based induction chemotherapy.
 Patients were classified into two groups; responders and non-responders based on degree of reduction in nodal volume as observed on anatomical images.
 Patients harboring ≥ 50% reduction in volume of metastatic lymph node following induction chemotherapy were categorized as responders and patients harboring <50% reduction in volume of metastatic lymph node were categorized as non-responders.

 Acquisition of Data

 All patients were scanned on a 3T Magnetom-Trio MRI system (Siemens, Erlangen, Germany) prior to surgery, or chemoradiation therapy.
 Anatomical imaging protocol included axial T2-weighted and T1-weighted images with and without gadolinium-based contrast agent using standard parameters.
-Prior to acquisition of DCE-MRI data, inversion-recovery based T1-weighted images were acquired using inversion times (TIs) of 60, 200, 400, 800, and 1600ms for quantification of pre-contrast T1 values.
+Prior to acquisition of DCE-MRI data, inversion-recovery based T1-weighted images were acquired using five inversion times (TIs) of 60, 200, 400, 800, and 1600ms for quantification of pre-contrast T1 values.
 As described previously, 17, 20 DCE-MRI data were acquired using a rapid three-dimensional (3D)-spoiled gradient-echo sequence, modified to acquire 8 angle-interleaved sub-aperture images from the full-echo radial data.
 The acquisition parameters were: repetition time (TR)/echo time (TE)=5.0/4.2ms, 256 readout points/view, 256 views (32 views/sub-aperture, 8 sub-apertures), field of view (FOV)=260×260mm2; number of slice sections=8; section thickness=5mm.
 Fat saturation was applied once every 8 excitations.
 Spatial saturation was applied once every 32 excitations to minimize the flow effect while minimizing acquisition time.
+The total acquisition time for the DCE-MRI studies was xxx mins

-Color and power Doppler sonography was performed using an ultrasound scanner (GE LOGIC E9) and a frequency probe of 7.5MHz using a protocol described earlier27 within 24-48 hours of the MRI at both time points.
+Color and power Doppler sonography were performed using an ultrasound scanner (GE LOGIC E9) and a frequency probe of 7.5MHz using a protocol described earlier27 within 24-48 hours of the MRI at both time points.
 Imaging was performed by a sonographer with 25 years of clinical experience.
 Standardized clinical procedures and scanner presets were used to maximize color Doppler gain until appearance of noise.
 The pulse repetition frequency was increased to just below aliasing.
+The total time for US study was xxx min

 Processing of DCE-MRI and Sonography Data